adopted-ember-addons/emberx-select/README.md

 A Select component based on the native html select.

+We've tried other select components, and were missing the reliability, maintainability, and accessbility of the native html `<select>`.
-There are a lot of options out there for fancy dropdowns, but after spending many months writing them, we've learned you can't beat a native `<select>` for reliability, accessibility, and low cost of maintenance. `<x-select>` is a drop-in component to let you use any object for your selectable options.
+`<x-select>` is a drop-in component to let you use any object for your selectable options.
 You can use it out of the box, or as a building block of something more ambitious.